sjednac/scalatra-mongodb-seed/README.md

 #### Launching MongoDB

-You need a MongoDB instance and some [sample data](data/) to get started.
+You'll need a MongoDB instance and some [sample data](data/) to get started.
 We assume a separate Docker container in this step, therefore you can safely skip to the next part, if you have a standalone server already in place.

-To launch a MongoDB server using Docker run:
+To launch a MongoDB server using Docker, run:

     $ docker run -p 27017:27017 -i mongo:latest